opnfv/fuel/docs/release/installation/installation.instruction.rst

 Fuel@OPNFV has been validated by CI using the following distributions installed on the Jumpserver:

 - CentOS 7 (recommended by Pharos specification);
 - Ubuntu Xenial;

-**NOTE**: The install script expects 'libvirt' to be already running on the Jumpserver.In case libvirt packages are missing, the script will install them; but depending on the OS distribution, the user might have to start the 'libvirtd' service manually, then run the deploy script again.
-Therefore, it is recommened to install libvirt-bin explicitly on the Jumpserver before the deployment.
+**NOTE**: The install script expects 'libvirt' to be already running on the Jumpserver.
+In case libvirt packages are missing, the script will install them; but depending on the OS distribution, the user might have to start the 'libvirtd' service manually, then run the deploy script again.
+Therefore, it is recommended to install libvirt-bin explicitly on the Jumpserver before the deployment.

-**NOTE**: It is also recommened to install the newer kernel on the Jumpserver before the deployment.
+**NOTE**: It is also recommended to install the newer kernel on the Jumpserver before the deployment.

 **NOTE**: The install script will automatically install the rest of required distro package dependencies on the Jumpserver, unless explicitly asked not to (via -P deploy arg).
 This includes